Type Alias: FetchInterceptors

 - Interceptors will be executed in the sequence they're given.

-- Execution priority: global interceprors will always be executed before local interceptors.
+- Execution priority: global interceptors will always be executed before local interceptors.

 See the following for more details and examples: